Can you believe it’s already February?! Where did January go? Poof!

 Sometimes it’s a beautiful distraction like the birth of a child or grandchild, a vacation or visit from family, a fun holiday or attending an inspiring training or conference.

-Sometimes it’s an unpleasant distraction like a nasty cold, argument with a spouse, water leak, losing a client, or something quite serious like illness, divorce, death of a loved one or pet or a layoff :(.
+Sometimes it’s an unpleasant distraction like a nasty cold, an argument with a spouse, a water leak, losing a client, or something quite serious like illness, divorce, the death of a loved one or pet or a layoff :(.

 Whether the distraction is big or little, positive or draining, it can throw us off balance.
 So, what can you do to get back into our optimal flow?
 How can you find balance again?

 You begin again.

 Those two little words bring us to a fresh starting point.
 Fresh inspiration.
 Fresh direction.
 New eyes.
 And you “begin again.”

 Years ago, I participated in a yearlong Leadership course through The Coaches Training Institute.
 One of the group challenges was getting everyone through a “wall” made of rope knotted into different sized shapes.
 We couldn’t touch the rope at all, use the same opening more than twice or talk.
 Easier said than done.
 When someone touched the rope in some way, we’d simply hear, “Begin again.”
 Needless to say, we heard “begin again” over and over and over again.
 Ultimately, the entire group fell into sync with one another, and we seamlessly completed the task.
 Whoooo hooooo!

 The same “begin again” instructions were used in countless other group challenges, etching these two simple words in my mind for those times when I’m out of sync with life.